core-wg/senml-spec/draft-ietf-core-senml.md

 information that is very public, such as the outside temperature in a given city, to very private information that requires integrity and confidentiality protection, such as patient health information.
-The SenML format does not provide any security and instead relies on the protocol that carries it to provide security.
-Applications using SenML need to look at the overall context of how this media type will be used to decide if the security is adequate.
+The SenML formats do not provide any security and instead rely on the protocol that carries them to provide security.
+Applications using SenML need to look at the overall context of how these media types will be used to decide if the security is adequate.
+The SenML formats defined by this specification do not contain any executable content.
+However, future extensions could potentially embed application specific executable content in the data.

 See also {{sec-privacy}}.